Last Updated on October 4, 2023

 - visions for a healthier future and how to get there

-Mark Terry, PhD., is a documentary filmmaker, polar explorer, Ecocinema scholar and founder of the Youth Climate Report.
-He leads the Planetary Health Film Lab.
+Mark Terry, PhD, is a documentary filmmaker, polar explorer, Ecocinema scholar and executive director of the Youth Climate Report.
+He co-leads the Planetary Health Film Lab.

 Winter 2020 Films